 All students will study the GCSE full course in Religious Studies through years 9, 10 and 11, in accordance with national curriculum requirements that all students should study RE at this level.
 Amongst other skills that can be accrued on this course is the ability for students to think for themselves, express themselves and understand different points of view.
 This is a desirable GCSE to possess in many fields, especially those which involve working with people.

 RIGHT OF WITHDRAWAL

-Parents are reminded of their right to withdraw students from RE on religious grounds.
+Parents are reminded of their right to withdraw students from RS on religious grounds.
 Please contact the head of department in the first instance to discuss this.